backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State.md

 > ![[attachments/Pasted image 20230106092620.png]]

 - We need to *ensure that state file is stored in a secure storage*.
-- When working as a team it is considered best practice to store terraform configuration files in version control.
-	- But due to the *sensitive nature* of the state file it is *NOT recommended to them in version control*.
+	- Due to the *sensitive nature* of the state file it is *NOT recommended to them in version control*.

 > [!caution]+ We should *NEVER attempt to manually edit the state files*.
 > If we want to make changes to the state we should use terraform state commands.